Filzen Saddle

-The Filzen Saddle (Filzensattel) is a mountain pass, high, between Saalfelden am Steinernen Meer near Hinterthal/Maria Alm in the Pinzgau region and Dienten am Hochkönig in the Pongau in the Austrian federal state of Salzburg.
-The B 164 crosses the saddle linking Saalfelden via the Dienten Saddle and Bischofshofen.
+The Filzen Saddle (Filzensattel) is a mountain pass, high, between Saalfelden near Hinterthal/Maria Alm in the Pinzgau region and Dienten in the Pongau in the Austrian state of Salzburg.
+The Hochkönig Road (B 164) crosses the saddle linking Saalfelden via the Dienten Saddle and Bischofshofen.

 The Filzen Saddle is the lowest crossing between the Filzenkopf to the north and the Gabühel southwest of the saddle.